1247Foundation Ermesinde of Luxembourg

 Foundation of La Cour Pétral (France)

-Preservation of spiritual lineage
+Preservation of the spiritual lineage

 1933–1934

-Installation in Cordemois – Dom Marie-Albert van der Cruyssen
+Settlement in Cordemois – Dom Marie-Albert van der Cruyssen

 Renewal – Dom van der Cruyssen